Last Updated on 2 weeks ago by Raj Kumar

 At the same time, some investors fancy their luck with Penny stocks with an intention to make quick money but more often than not they end up losing a lot of money!

 You can invest in various kinds of stocks.
 The average returns of direct equity returns are in the range of 12-15% over the long term.
-You can have a look at Best performing stocks in India in 2020, Best dividend paying stocks in 2020, and Zero debt companies in India.
+You can have a look at Best performing stocks in India in 2020, Best dividend paying stocks , and Zero debt companies in India.

 Consider reading – How to start investing in the share market?